-The deserted roads and lightening night sky served to create a murky, dreamlike atmosphere, and although the clanging soundtrack of a nearby factory seemed to be at odds with our excursion into nature, a rising plume of smoke had piqued my interest.
+The deserted roads and lightening night sky served to create a murky, dreamlike atmosphere, the clanging soundtrack of a nearby factory seemingly at odds with our excursion into nature.
+High above, a rising plume of smoke had piqued my interest.

 Michael followed my gaze and nodded.
 “Lokon,” he intoned.
-“I’ve run up here 6 times.”
+“I’ve run up here six times.”

 “Today?”
 I asked, taken aback.
-The motor still wasn’t fully running.
+The mental motor still wasn’t fully running.

 Michael shook his head and laughed as we started our ascent.
-Although the climb was a gradual one, by the time we reached the dry lava trail constituting the main route to Lokon-Empung, I was covered in sweat.
+Although the climb was a gradual one, by the time we reached the dry lava trail constituting the main route to Lokon-Empung, I found myself drenched in sweat.

 Luckily, the sun was starting to emerge from behind distant Mount Klabat, Sulawesi’s tallest volcanic peak, and with the sky rapidly turning orange, I received a sudden burst of energy.